speedata/publisher/doc/manual/doc/description-en/commandline.md

     -c, --config=NAME            Read the config file with the given NAME.
 Default: 'publisher.cfg' --[no-]cutmarks          Display cutmarks in the document
-    -x, --extra-dir=DIR          Additional directory for file search --filter=FILTER          Run XPROC filter before publishing starts --grid                   Display background grid.
+    -x, --extra-dir=DIR          Additional directory for file search --extra-xml=NAME         Add this file to the layout file --filter=FILTER          Run XPROC filter before publishing starts --grid                   Display background grid.
 Disable with --no-grid --[no-]local             Add local directory to the search path.
 Default is true